-Creation of the Medicine
+Creation and Historical Use of the Medicine

 Bismuth Subsalicylate and Gastrointestinal Problems

 Bismuth subsalicylate is the active ingredient in Pepto-Bismol and equivalent store brands of pink bismuth.
 It's also present in the latest version of Kaopectate.
-It can be bought in a tablet form as well as in a liquid form.
+It can be bought in a tablet form as well as in a liquid one.
 The pink colour of the medications is artificial.
 The chemical is actually white in colour.

 The exact mechanism of action of bismuth subsalicylate isn’t known.
 It’s thought to relieve discomfort by coating the lining of the digestive tract, soothing inflammation, killing bacteria that cause diarrhea, and decreasing the release of fluid into the digestive tract.
 The salicylate component may suppress the action of prostaglandins, chemicals that can cause inflammation.

 Bismuth compounds are sometimes used to help treat peptic ulcers.
 A peptic ulcer is a sore on the lining of the stomach or in the first part of the small intestine, which is known as the duodenum.
 The ulcer is also known as a stomach or gastric ulcer when it's present in the stomach and as a duodenal ulcer when it's present in the duodenum.